leejuqiang/LGFW/Unity3D/data guild.md

 | ok      | ok      | okay    |

 2 .asset fiels are outputed, "en.asset" and "en1.asset", they are assets with type LocalizedText.

+### Note
+There are somthing you need to know.
+Spread sheet doesn't always store string as the value of a cell.
+So make sure to consider the data type of the cell.
+If a cell is a number, then a value like 1.00000 becomes 1.
+So if you want a string 1.00000， change the type to text.
+And for date type, the string is different based on the date format of the spread sheet.
+The text in a cell support escape character '\'.
+So you can use \n, \r, \t and \\.
+The invisible characters at the end of the text is removed.
+If you want to keep them, put one '\' at the end of the text.